vitar/clrf/src/en/practice/p10-rituals-map.md

 ## Conclusion

-Traditions and rituals create a sense of “our world”.
+Traditions and rituals create a sense of “our world.”
 Even small habits can become the foundation of closeness and warmth.

+**Outcome:** A living map of shared and personal rituals that strengthen belonging and joy in daily life.